Threespot/TSM-vm-checkout/README.md

 #Virtual Machine Checkout

 Small productivity app for tracking the usage status of shared virtual machines.
-To prevent usage conflicts, a developer may open the VMCheckout app, select an available VM from the list, and sign it out in their name.
-When finished, they may release their claim.
+To prevent usage conflicts, developers may sign out available VMs in their name, and then release their claims when finished.
 All checkouts are reset each night at midnight.

 ##Versions